 I have done some amazing gigs, performing nationally and internationally in a variety of genres – rock, folk, world, blues, gypsy jazz groups – but my passion for teaching music and helping people get to where they want to go on guitar, has now equalled my passion for performing…

 I am genuinely excited to be a part of someones musical journey!
-I have been teaching for over ten years, having taught at music and performing arts schools before I started Guitar Class.
+I have been teaching for fifteen years, having taught at music and performing arts schools before I started Guitar Class.
 My teaching experience combined with my formal music studies [Ad.
 Dip.
 Music Jazz Guitar, Bachelor of Music Studies – World Music, Cert IV Training and Assessment] and my performance experience have led me to a great place where I can confidently teach and mentor guitarist from the beginner to performance stage (if that is the goal).
 I want to help YOU reach your goals just the way I have reached mine.

 With our powers combined….!

 Some performance highlights include playing the QPAC Concert Hall, Woodford and Splendour in the Grass music festivals as well as touring nationally and internationally.
 I also played in in the bands of visiting international artists Andreas Oberg, Lollo Meier and Robin Nolan, and during time in Paris I was lucky enough to be invited to sit in with renowned gypsy jazz guitarists like Samy Daussat, Angelo Debarre, Noé Reinhardt, Rocky Gresset and Sébastien Giniaux.
 I also play/have played with local legends Ewan MacKenzie, Shenzo Gregorio, Susy Blue, Cameron Ford and Mzaza.
 Other highlights include touring Taiwan playing music for a circus show, and spending one week in a gypsy camp in Europe learning with renowned gypsy guitarist Lollo Meier.

 Non-performance musical highlights: